COVID-19 Detection System: A Comparative Analysis of System Performance Based on Acoustic Features of Cough Audio Signals: Abstract

 \section{Abstract}

 A wide range of respiratory diseases, such as cold and flu, asthma, and COVID-19, affect people's daily lives worldwide.
 In medical practice, respiratory sounds are widely used in medical services to diagnose various respiratory illnesses and lung disorders.
 The traditional diagnosis of such sounds requires specialized knowledge, which can be costly and reliant on human expertise.
 Recently, cough audio recordings have been used to automate the process of detecting respiratory conditions.
 This research aims to examine various acoustic features that enhance the performance of machine learning (ML) models in detecting COVID-19 from cough signals.
 This study investigates the efficacy of three feature extraction techniques, including Mel Frequency Cepstral Coefficients (MFCC), Chroma, and Spectral Contrast features, on two ML algorithms, Support Vector Machine (SVM) and Multilayer Perceptron (MLP), and thus proposes an efficient COVID-19 detection system.
-The proposed system produces a practical solution and demonstrates higher state-of-the-art classification performance on COUGHVID and Virufy datasets for COVID-19 detection.
+The proposed system produces a practical solution and demonstrates higher state-of-the-art classification performance with an AUC of 0.843 on the COUGHVID dataset and 0.953 on the Virufy dataset for COVID-19 detection.